7 Must do Activities with Kids at the Issaquah Salmon Hatchery

 Plan Your Visit

-Before heading out, check the FISH website for the latest information on tour schedules, special events, and educational programs.
+Before heading out, check the Friends of the Issaquah Salmon Hatchery website for the latest information on tour schedules, special events, and educational programs.
 The hatchery is open year-round, with the salmon spawning season in the fall offering an especially memorable experience.
 Admission is free, making it an accessible and enriching outing for families.

 Is There Parking?